Clive Dunn

 Dunn started his acting career in 1935, but this was interrupted by the Second World War, in which he served as a trooper in the 4th Queen's Own Hussars.
-In 1941 the regiment was forced to surrender after it was overrun during the Greek campaign, and Dunn was held as a POW in Austria for the next four years.
+In 1941, the regiment was forced to surrender after it was overrun during the Greek campaign, and Dunn was held as a POW in Austria for the next four years.

 After the war, Dunn resumed his acting career in repertory theatre.
 He made his first television appearance in 1951 as the man in the pub in Surprise Attack, a short film commissioned by the Ministry of Health.
 Dunn appeared in both series of The Tony Hancock Show and made many appearances with Tony Hancock, Michael Bentine, Dora Bryan and Dick Emery, among others, before winning the role of Jones in Dad's Army in 1968.

 After Dad's Army ended, Dunn capitalised on his reputation for playing elderly character roles by playing the lead character Charlie Quick, in the slapstick children's TV series Grandad, from 1979 to 1984.

 Early life

-Born in Brixton, south London, Dunn was the son of actor parents, and the cousin of actress Gretchen Franklin.
-Dunn was educated at Sevenoaks School, an independent school for boys (now co-educational).
+Born in Brixton, south London, Robert Bertram Dunn was the son of actor parents, and the cousin of actress Gretchen Franklin.
+Dunn was educated at Sevenoaks School in Kent, an independent school for boys (now co-educational).
 After leaving school, Dunn studied at the independent Italia Conti Academy of Theatre Arts in London.

 He had a few small film roles in the 1930s.
 While still attending school, he appeared with Will Hay in the films Boys Will Be Boys (1935), and Good Morning, Boys (1937).
 In 1939, he was the stage manager for a touring production entitled The Unseen Menace.
 However, the detective play was not a success because the billed star of the show, Terence De Marney, did not appear on stage and his dialogue was supplied by a gramophone recording.